Narendran1500/Data_Analyst_Portfolio/Power BI/Readme.md

 - Given  a folder of raw csv files, which contain information about transactions, returns, products, customers, and sales territories.

--Use Power BI Desktop to:
+- Use Power BI Desktop to:
-• Connect and transform the raw data
+- 1.Connect and transform the raw data
-• Build a relational data model
+- 2.Build a relational data model
-• Create calculated columns and measures with DAX
+- 3.Create calculated columns and measures with DAX
-• Design an interactive dashboard to visualize the data
+- 4.Design an interactive dashboard to visualize the data